 - Nervous muscle spasms

-Spot massage: Apply 3 to 4 drops of pure essential oil to the affected or treated area.
+Point massage: Apply 3 to 4 drops of pure essential oil to the affected or treatment area.

-Massage: To obtain a 5% dilution, ideal for massages, mix 5 ml of essential oil with 100 ml of vegetable oil, alcohol-free gel, cream, or virgin massage emulsion.
+Massage : To obtain a 5% dilution, ideal for massages, mix 5 ml of essential oil with 100 ml of vegetable oil, alcohol-free gel, cream, or pure massage emulsion.

 Compresses: Add a few drops of oil to a bowl of very hot water.
-Dip a clean cloth in the water.
-Squeeze and place the compress on the affected area.
-Repeat as often as necessary.
+Dip a clean cloth into the water.
+Wring it out and place the compress on the affected area.
+Repeat the operation as often as necessary.

 Recommendations and precautions for use

-May be slightly irritating to sensitive skin, children's skin, and the elderly.
-If so, dilute in almond oil.
+May be slightly irritating for sensitive skin, children's skin, and the elderly.
+If necessary, dilute in almond oil.